Small brewers bring cheer to Britain's drinkers

 This is the Kernel microbrewery, one of many new kids on the British beer block who are bucking the downward national trend in beer drinking.

-Where once the big, multi-national beer corporations accounted for the lion's share of brewery growth, now small, independent brewers with names like Beavertown Neck Oil, East London Jamboree and Hackney Hopster that are leading the way.
+Where once the big, multi-national beer corporations accounted for the lion's share of brewery growth, now small, independent brewers with products like Beavertown Neck Oil, East London Jamboree and Hackney Hopster are leading the way.

 "This stuff's great, way better than the big brand beers," Max Marcus told Reuters as he cradled an early afternoon pint of Camden Ink at the Exmouth Arms in London's Clerkenwell area.